コンテンツにスキップ

 [The Magic of Art 06] Taro Okamoto Museum of Art, Kawasaki: Unwavering Passion for Art

-The Taro Okamoto Museum of Art in Kawasaki is set to reach a cumulative total of 2 million visitors in March 2025.
-The museum is home to a collection of precious works donated by artist Taro Okamoto, who created the Tower of the Sun, the symbol of the 1970 World Exposition (Osaka Expo), and served as the exhibition producer for the Theme Pavilion, when he was 80 years old.
-With the Expo once again being held in Osaka, we spoke with curator Reiko Sato about this museum, which has been attracting attention.
+The Taro Okamoto Museum of Art in Kawasaki is expected to have reached a cumulative total of 2 million visitors by March 2025.
+Visitors can view the precious works donated by artist Taro Okamoto, who created the Tower of the Sun, the symbol of the 1970 World Exposition in Japan (Osaka Expo), and who also served as the exhibition producer for the Theme Pavilion, at the age of 80.
+With the Expo once again being held in Osaka, we spoke with curator Reiko Sato about this museum, which has been gaining attention.

-(Top image: "Red Room" at the Taro Okamoto Museum of Art, Kawasaki)
+(Top image: "Red Room" at Taro Okamoto Museum of Art, Kawasaki)

 About Taro Okamoto as a person

-Taro Okamoto was born on February 26, 1911, as the eldest son of manga artist Ippei Okamoto and poet and novelist Kanoko Okamoto in Takatsu Village, Tachibana County, Kanagawa Prefecture (now Futago, Takatsu Ward, Kawasaki City), where Kanoko's family home is located.
-Raised in an artistic family, he enjoyed drawing from an early age, but by the time he entered junior high school, he began to worry about the meaning of drawing and was unsure about becoming a painter.
+Taro Okamoto was born on February 26, 1911, as the eldest son of manga artist Ippei Okamoto and poet and novelist Kanoko Okamoto, in Takatsu Village, Tachibana District, Kanagawa Prefecture (now Futago, Takatsu Ward, Kawasaki City), where Kanoko's family home is located.
+Raised in an artistic family, he enjoyed drawing from an early age, but by the time he entered junior high school, he began to wonder about the meaning of drawing and was unsure about becoming a painter.

 -It's a wonderful art museum surrounded by the nature of Ikuta Ryokuchi.